SuperOfficeDocs/superoffice-docs/user-guide/en/sale/saint/admin/includes/example-status-description.md

 The text in the **Description** field might then be:

-"&lt;name&gt; has previously been a good customer, but we haven't sold anything to them for more than 2 months. &lt;cont&gt; is the main contact for this customer and should get in touch with the customer soon by phone (&lt;cpho&gt;) or email (&lt;mail&gt;) to find out why."
+"&lt;name&gt; has previously been a good customer, but we haven't sold anything to them in 2 months. &lt;cont&gt; is the main contact for this customer and should get in touch with the customer soon by phone (&lt;cpho&gt;) or email (&lt;mail&gt;) to find out why."

 In this example, the following template variables are used to tailor the text to the company in question: